 There are further criteria that must be met regarding the types of goods that can be sold and the quantities held for sale.
-The specific conditions are outlined in sections 4, 4A and 4B of the Shop Trading Hours Act 1990.
+The specific conditions are outlined in sections 4, 4A and 4B of the Shop Trading Hours Act 1990(external link).

-If you are uncertain about your eligibility to open, we recommend you contact the Ministry of Business, Innovation and Employment on 0800 20 90 20, or visit their website.
+If you are uncertain about your eligibility to open, we recommend you contact the Ministry of Business, Innovation and Employment on 0800 20 90 20, or visit their website(external link).

-An Area Exemption is a defined geographic area which has an existing Shop Trading Area Exemption Order, allowing shops within that area to open on restricted trading days such as Easter Sunday.
+An area exemption is a defined geographic area that has an existing Shop Trading Area Exemption Order, allowing shops within that area to open on restricted trading days such as Easter Sunday.

-In Christchurch, there is an existing area exemption which allows shops in the Arts Centre to open on Easter Sunday from 10am to 4pm, although parts of this area are currently closed to the public for earthquake repairs.
+In Christchurch, there is an existing area exemption that allows shops in the Arts Centre to open on Easter Sunday from 10am to 4pm.

 Under the Shop Trading Hours Amendment Act 2016, local councils were given the power to make policies to allow shops within their area to trade on Easter Sunday.